ioggstream/test-driven-development-101/markdown/00-testing-intro.md

 - maven, distutils or other packaging tool for the actual assembly of the project (pom.xml, pyproject.toml, package.json, Makefile, ...)
-- one or more CI configuration file (eg. circleci.yaml, travis.yml, jenkins-job.xml, ..) where each yaml file can run  one or more different jobs (eg. linting, static analysis, compile, document generation,..)
+- one or more CI configuration file
+  (eg. circleci.yaml, travis.yml, jenkins-job.xml, ..) where each yaml file
+  can run  one or more different jobs (eg. linting, static analysis, compile, document generation,..)

 ----

 ## Tools

-In this course we will focus on two project management tool:
+In this course we will show  two project management tool:
  `tox` for python, `maven` for java.

 Maven accomplishes its goals via different plugins (eg. junit, sonarqube).